equinixmetal-archive/docs-packet-legacy/guides/operating-systems/windows-server.md

     "tag":["Operating Systems", "Windows"],
-    "seo-title": "Windows Server - Packet Developer Docs", "seo-description": "Learn more about utilizing Windows Server at Packet", "og-title": "Windows Server",
+    "seo-title": "Windows Server - Packet Developer Docs", "seo-description": "Learn more about utilizing Windows Server at Packet", "og-title": "Deploy Windows server on Packet.",
-    "og-description": "Learn more about utilizing Windows Server at Packet" }
+    "og-description": "In this technical guide explore all of Packet's Windows server options and it's compatibilties."
+}
 </meta> -->